In a healthcare setting, "employee health" pertains to

 By offering employee-centered services such as free immunizations and vaccinations, and by making it convenient for employees to receive care, healthcare organizations can have a positive impact on the wellbeing of their employees, as well as patients (6).
 For example, employee health departments might consider going directly to healthcare employees to offer influenza vaccinations.
 Simple tactics like this can go a long way in ensuring success in employee health efforts across an organization.

-Healthcare organizations that are interested in implementing a software solution for employee health can learn more about Performance Health Partner’s employee health software here, or sign up for a demo here.
+Healthcare organizations that are interested in implementing a software solution for employee health can learn more about Performance Health Partner’s employee health and incident reporting software here, or sign up for a demo here.

 1- Newkirk, B. (2015, April 14).
 Employee Health vs. Occupational Health – What's in a Name.
 Retrieved from https://www.ulehssustainability.com/blog/occupationalhealth/employee-health-vs-occupational-health-whats-in-a-name/#sthash.eQIIZkUu.dpbs